metalama/Metalama.Documentation/content/conceptual/aspects/advising/introducing-types.md

 # Introducing types

 Many patterns require you to create new types.
 This is the case, for instance, with the Memento, Enum View-Model, or Builder patterns.
-You can do this by calling the <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceClass*> advice method from your `BuildAspect` implementation.
+You can do this by calling the <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceClass*> or <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceInterface*> advice method from your `BuildAspect` implementation.

 > [!NOTE]
-> The current version of Metalama allows you to introduce classes.
-Support for other kinds of types will be added in a future release.
+> The current version of Metalama allows you to introduce classes and interfaces.
+Support for structs, delegates and enums will be added in a future release.

 ## Introducing a nested class

-To introduce a nested class, call the <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceClass*> method from an `IAdviser<INamedType>`.
+To introduce a nested class, call the <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceClass*> or <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceInterface*> method from an `IAdviser<INamedType>`.
 For instance, if you have a <xref:Metalama.Framework.Aspects.TypeAspect>, just call `aspectBuilder.IntroduceClass( "Foo" )`.

 ### Example: nested class